 1. Check Out The Uffizi Gallery

-This two-story art gallery is packed with paintings, portraits, sculptures, and statues.
+The two-story Uffizi Gallery is packed with paintings, portraits, sculptures, and statues.

-Here you can find iconic masterpieces by Boticelli, Michelangelo, Giotto, and Leonardo Da Vinci.
+Here you can find iconic masterpieces by Botticelli, Michelangelo, Giotto, and Leonardo Da Vinci.

-If you visit on the first Sunday of the month you can go for free, but the line gets incredibly long so be prepared to wait.
+If you visit on the first Sunday of the month you can visit the art gallery for free!
+But the line gets incredibly long so be prepared to wait.

 2. See Michaelangelo’s David At Galleria dell’Accademia

-This art museum has less famous works than the Uffizi, but is home to one of the world’s most magnificent marble statues: Michaelangelo’s David.
+The Galleria dell’Accademia art museum is home to one of the world’s most magnificent marble statues: Michaelangelo’s David.